ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 ## Missed Term Work

 **Missed Term Work or Final Exam Due to Non-medical Protected Grounds (e.g., religious beliefs):**
-When a term assessment or final exam presents a conflict based on [non-medical protected grounds](https://www.ualberta.ca/current-students/academic-success-centre/accessibility-resources/register/eligibility.html), students must apply to the Academic Success Centre for accommodations via their [Register for Accommodations website](https://www.ualberta.ca/current-students/academic-success-centre/accessibility-resources/register/index.html).
+When a term assessment or final exam presents a conflict based on [nonmedical protected grounds](https://www.ualberta.ca/current-students/academic-success-centre/accessibility-resources/register/eligibility.html), students must apply to the Academic Success Centre for accommodations via their [Register for Accommodations website](https://www.ualberta.ca/current-students/academic-success-centre/accessibility-resources/register/index.html).
 Students can review their eligibility and choose the application process specific for *Accommodations Based on Non-medical Protected Grounds*.

 It is imperative that students review the dates of all course assessments upon receipt of the course syllabus, and apply ***AS SOON AS POSSIBLE*** to ensure the timely application of the accommodation.
 Students who apply later in the term may experience unavoidable delays in the processing of the application, which can affect the accommodation.